nicholicaron/chop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CHOP (Combinatorial Heuristic Optimization Powerhouse) is a research project in which we explore ways to solve Combinatorial Optimization problems faster by using Deep Reinforcement Learning to learn better heuristics in Mixed-Integer Linear Program solvers.
+CHOP (Combinatorial Heuristic Optimization Powerhouse) is a research project in which we explore ways to solve Combinatorial Optimization problems faster by using Graph Neural Networks to learn better heuristics in Mixed-Integer Linear Program solvers.